 Anti-Theft Travel Pants

-There has been a recent development of travel-friendly clothing that actually have anti-theft features like hidden and zippered pockets that will help thwart pickpockets — while also giving your easy access to your valuables.
+There has been a recent development of travel-friendly clothing that actually has anti-theft features like hidden and zippered pockets that will help thwart pickpockets — while also giving you easy access to your valuables.

 Our favorite travel clothing brand is Bluffworks.
 Their pants feature internal zippered pockets that make it easy to stash your stuff — which basically eliminates the need for a money belt.